 For simple installations, Odoo and its dependencies can be installed on a single Linode (see our Install Odoo 10 on Ubuntu guide for details).
 However, this single-server setup is not suited for production deployments.
 This guide covers how to configure a production Odoo 11 cluster in which the Odoo server and PostgreSQL database are hosted on separate Linodes, with database replication for added performance and reliability.

 The setup in this guide requires the following minimal Linode specifications:

-- PostgreSQL databases (master and slave) - Linode 2GB
+- PostgreSQL databases (primary and standby) - Linode 2GB

 - Odoo 11 web application - Linode 1GB